transport-data/portal/frontend/md/people/james-dixon.md

 ---
 title: James Dixon
-info: Climate Compatible Growth (funded by FCDO)
+info: Climate Compatible Growth (funded by FCDO) / University of Strathclyde
 image: /images/people/james-dixon.png
 ---

-James Dixon is research fellow with the Transport Studies Unit, University of Oxford, working on tools and open data to support transport pathway development in different mobility contexts.
+James Dixon is Lecturer in Transport at the University of Strathclyde, working on open analytical tools and data to support the development of clean & equitable transport system pathways.
 In the Transport Data Commons, he is part of the Data Architecture team and the Expert Prototype team.